 Here's a quick peek at how 15 different cooks find ways to store their beloved cookbooks in the kitchen.

 - Abby Ruettgers of Boston's Farm & Fable: By keeping all her cookbooks lined up on a counter, Abby has easy access to any book she wants — whenever she wants it.

 - Hannah and Nathan's Carriage House Kitchen: A stack of a few, frequently used books looks super casual yet purposeful at the same time.

 - Where We Cook: Caroline and Jeffrey's Elegant California Kitchen: A pantry is for ingredients and supplies, yes, but also for some cookbooks!
 This is especially true if your pantry door is see-through like this one.

 - A Great Customizable Kitchen Cart (with Drawers!): The bottom of a kitchen cart (or even a bar cart) is a great place to store your favorite cookbooks.
 It's kind of like a library cart, but in the kitchen!

 - Brian's Practical Logan Square Kitchen: Any available surface — like a radiator cover, as long as it doesn't get too hot! — can be a cookbook shelf.

 - Julie and Andy's Bright, Happy Kitchen: A few neatly stacked books on a hutch will keep kitchen tools and gadgets from making shelves look too cluttered.

-- Garden Writer Willi Galloway's Resourceful, Reclaimed Kitchen: It may not be super practical, but as long as you don't need to sit down, this set-up is pretty darn charming.
+- Garden Writer Willi Galloway's Resourceful, Reclaimed Kitchen: It might not be super practical, but as long as you don't need to sit down, this setup is pretty darn charming.